 Yardbird serves those big, heavy Southern dishes we know will put us out for the next six hours, but we happily eat anyway because they’re that good.
 Fried chicken is the main attraction here, and the best way to get it is in the chicken ‘n’ watermelon ‘n’ waffles, which (as you may have guessed) comes with waffles and an amazing chilled spicy watermelon.
 Brunch here is also a great way to get way too full on a lazy Sunday morning.
 Take a stroll down Lincoln Road to recover, where people will be too busy fighting their way through the Apple Store to judge your “I ate too many biscuits” face.

 Most Miamians probably know at all times approximately how far away they are from a Palacio de los Jugos.
 Perhaps we should have the same wherewithal when it comes to, say, hospitals - but this is a city that values its Cuban food as much as its emergency rooms.
-The only Palacio in Miami Beach is right in South Beach.
+The only Palacio in Miami Beach is right in South Beach, which makes it a great choice for breakfast if you accidentally stayed out all night.
 Here you’ll find the same pork-heavy, cafeteria-style selection of Cuban food like lechon and ropa vieja, as well as lots of juice that tastes especially good on an obnoxiously hot summer day.